mohitajwani/iOS/README.md

 # iOS
-Code for all Swift learnings
+Code for all Swift learning
 <br>
 Reference is taken from www.raywenderlich.com